ULHPC/resif/docs/Command-line-interface.md

                      to install the software sets.
   count              count the number of installed softwares which name
                      contains a given pattern.
-  getloadme          Return the path to the LOADME file for a given
-                     installation.
   init               Initialize the git repository in the srcpath. show               Show all the installed softwares which name contains a
                      given pattern.